EvolveSignal: A Large Language Model Powered Coding Agent for Discovering Traffic Signal Control Strategies: Experiment

 \item \textbf{Shared Lane Factor (SLF)}.
 The contribution of the shared through–right lane was reduced from 0.9 to 0.5.
-As shown in Fig.~\ref{fig:SLF}, the LLM reasoned that a factor of 0.9 overestimated lane capacity, which underestimated the required green time for through movements.
+As shown in Figure~\ref{fig:SLF}, the LLM reasoned that a factor of 0.9 overestimated lane capacity, which underestimated the required green time for through movements.
 Reducing the factor to 0.5 raised their priority, allocating more green to critical through directions.

 \item \textbf{Minimum-Green Feasibility (MGF)}.
 The cycle length was adjusted when the effective green was insufficient to satisfy mandatory minimums.
-As noted by the LLM (see Fig.~\ref{fig:MGF}), the initial thresholds (50, 90) were too short to cover the required minimums (20~s per through phase and 15~s per left-turn, plus 16~s for intergreens, totaling 86~s).
+The LLM noted that the initial thresholds (50, 90) were too short to cover the required minimums (20~s per through phase and 15~s per left-turn, plus 16~s for intergreens, totaling 86~s).
 It accordingly revised the range to (90, 140) to ensure feasibility.

 \item \textbf{Post-Allocation Rescaling (PAR)}.
 Green times were proportionally rescaled to match the effective green budget.
-As noted by the LLM (see Fig.~\ref{fig:RTI_and_PAR}) this avoided both unused “dead” green seconds, which increase delay, and overruns, which reduce capacity for other phases. \end{itemize}
+As shown in Figure~\ref{fig:RTI_and_PAR}, this avoided both unused “dead” green seconds, which increase delay, and overruns, which reduce capacity for other phases. \end{itemize}

 \paragraph{Ablation from the discovered program} Table~\ref{tab:ablation} shows the ablation results when removing individual modifications from the discovered program.
 Among all components, \textbf{CLB} is the dominant contributor: its removal decreases \(S_c\) from \(0.5946\) to \(0.4812\) (\(-19.07\%\)).
 The benefit of CLB stems from longer cycles diluting the fixed 16\,s lost time, thereby increasing the share of effective green under heavy demand.
 Crucially, the improvement does not arise from arbitrarily lengthening cycles but from avoiding performance degradation due to overly restrictive bounds. \textbf{RTI} and \textbf{SLF} provide secondary yet important gains: removing either reduces \(S_c\) by \(3.48\%\) and \(2.98\%\), respectively, reflecting their role in balancing green allocation by accounting for right-turn demand and correcting shared-lane capacity. \textbf{PAR} offers a modest but stable gain (\(-0.81\%\) when removed), largely due to rounding effects in high-demand scenarios; it would be more impactful under heterogeneous traffic when some phases approach minimum-green thresholds.
 Finally, \textbf{MGF} has no effect here since all tested cycles are sufficiently long, though it is expected to safeguard feasibility under lighter traffic.